Christmas Tree Recycling

 South Coast

-- In the City of Carpinteria, customers of E.J.
-Harrison & Sons may place their Christmas trees in or near their green waste carts or next to their trash containers on January 5th.
+• In the City of Carpinteria, residential customers of E.J.
+Harrison & Sons can place trees in their green waste containers or on their regular green waste collection day.
+Please call (805) 647-1414 for more information and for curbside instructions.

 North County